openplanet-nl/nadeoapi-docs/docs/live/maniapubs/active.md

 ---

 **Remarks**:

 - This endpoint doesn't return zone-specific Maniapubs - it might depend on the account's current zone, but you can't request Maniapubs by zone directly.
-- As of 2023-12-21, this endpoint's response structure links to `.dds` files by default, while several scaled `.jpg` versions are available using separate fields (see example below for reference).
+- As of 2023-12-21, this endpoint's response links to `.dds` media files by default, while several scaled `.jpg` versions are available using separate fields (see example below for reference).

 ---

 **Example request**:

 ```plain
 GET https://live-services.trackmania.nadeo.live/api/token/advertising/display/active
 ```

 **Example response**:

 ```json
 {
   "displayList": [